simonmichael/hledger/hledger/hledger.m4.md

 Here are some things to be aware of:

-- hledger 2 normally handles hledger 1 journals just as hledger 1 did.
+- When upgrading to hledger 2:
-  But if you had {} cost basis annotations in your journal (ignored by hledger 1), they will probably break and need fixing for hledger 2.
+  if you had {} cost basis annotations in your journal (ignored by hledger 1), they will probably need fixing for hledger 2.

-- Not every possible lot-related journal entry can be detected correctly by hledger.
+- Not every possible lot-related journal entry can be analysed correctly by hledger.
-  When starting out, you should always check your lot entry with `hledger print -a`, to see if hledger has analysed it correctly.
+  Until you are familiar, always check this with `hledger print -a`, and rewrite the entry if needed.
-  If not, rewrite it so that hledger can do that.

-- In disposal transactions, if you write a gain posting, hledger can usually detect it heuristically.
+- If you write a gain posting in a disposal transaction, hledger will usually detect it.
-  If not, you can help it by declaring and using a Gain account (`type:G`) for gain postings.
+  But if not: either omit that posting, or use a declared Gain account (`type:G`) for it.
-  If you let hledger infer the gain posting, this is also how you customise the account used.

-- An amountless gain posting is currently not allowed by hledger 2; if you write a gain posting, you must write its amount.
+- An amountless gain posting is currently not allowed by hledger 2; if you write the posting, you must write its amount.

-- AVERAGE/AVERAGEALL methods don't work right.
+- AVERAGE/AVERAGEALL cost basis methods don't work yet.

 ## How to enable lot tracking